 The Office of Financial Aid provides a breakdown of the College of Law’s cost of attendance.
 As a state university, our tuition and fees are established by the Florida Legislature and are subject to change at any given time.
 Please note that Florida State University College of Law does not have a tuition guarantee policy.
 Please note there is a $20 Student Affairs Facility Use Fee charged per semester in addition to the Tuition & Fees.

-To assist in your financial planning, we have created an easy-to-use Cost Comparison Calculator, which will allow you to quickly compare the costs of attending the law schools to which you have been admitted.
-This tool, along with instructions for use, is available for Florida residents and nonresidents. *Note: The values indicated for Florida State University College of Law are based on 2016-17 costs over a 9-month period (fall and spring semesters).
+To assist in your financial planning, we have created an easy-to-use Cost Comparison Calculator for Florida residents and non-residents, which will allow you to quickly compare the costs of attending the law schools to which you have been admitted.
+This tool, along with instructions for use, is available for Florida residents and non-residents. *Note: The values indicated for Florida State University College of Law are based on 2018-19 costs over a 9-month period (fall and spring semesters).